-Secondary schools in Canada may specialize in vocational training that can prepare the students for universities or community colleges.
+Secondary schools in the Canadian education system may specialize in vocational training that can prepare students for universities or community colleges.

-- Trade and Industrial education: Students are trained in mechanics, building, and manufacturing.
+- Trade and Industrial Education: Trained in mechanics, building, and manufacturing.

-- Agriculture: this trains them in managing a farm.
+- Agriculture: Trains them in managing a farm.

-- Business education which trains students in the field of business.
+- Business education: Trains students in the field of business.

-- Home management which trains students in-home care, taking care of the sick and child care.
+- Home management: Trains students in-home care, taking care of the sick and child care.

 Subjects taught: the Arts, Mathematics, Science, Canada and the world, English, French, computer studies, business studies, native languages, guidance, and career education, technological education, Physical Education, etc.